Mageese/TaskList/README.md

 - I want to **save** my to-do list into a file
 - I want to **reload** my to-do list and continue from where I ended

+- **Phase 4: Task 2**: I have chosen to throw an empty list exception in the list completed task method.